OAGi/Score/docs/user_guide/index.rst

 on an ASCC, the ASBIE Property (ASBIEP) based on an ASCCP and so it can be reusable (see also `Make a BIE reusable <#make-a-bie-reusable>`__).

-Developer can reuse a BIE owned by another developer only, while end users can reuse a BIE owned either by a developer or an end user.
+*Developer can reuse a BIE owned by another developer only, while end user BIE can reuse a BIE owned either by a developer or an end user.
+Developer BIEs won't show up for reuse selection when BIE being edited is an end user BIE.*

 To reuse a BIE under another top-level BIE: